lucalana/vue-basics/README.md

 # curso-vue

-This template should help get you started developing with Vue 3 in Vite.
+This repository aims to practice and improve with the Vue framework.

 ## Recommended IDE Setup